wassermanlab/OpenFlexTyper/docs/source/index.rst

 To use FlexTyper in searching mode, you need you need to create a configuration file containing details about the search you want to do.
-A template for the configuration file can be found here `Example of FlexTyper Setting file`_ To launch the search, please type de following command :
+A template for the configuration file can be found in extras directory on the github project To launch the search, please type de following command :

 .. code:: bash